Italian Easter Bread (Pane di Pasqua) Recipe

 Table of contents

-Every year Nonna used to make one of these festive breads for each of her grandchildren.
-I love that now I get to carry on that family tradition with my own granddaughter.
-And I am pleased to say that Olivia loved the Easter Bread I made for her!
+In the US, we have the Easter bunny; in Italy, we celebrate Easter with Pane di Pasqua.
+I have fond memories of my Nonna making one of these festive breads for each of her grandchildren every Easter.
+I love that now I get to carry on that family tradition with my granddaughter.
+And I am pleased to say that Olivia loved the Easter Bread I made for her yesterday!

 This is a familiar and much-loved tradition, especially in southern Italy.
 Each region of the country has its favorite version.
-In Sicily, they make cuddura cu l’ova, which is sometimes made with bread dough and sometimes made with cookie dough that encases the colored eggs.
-In Calabria, they make cuzzupe which is a cross between bread and cake, also decorated with Easter eggs, but then topped with a sweet glaze.
+In Sicily, they make cuddura cu l’ova.
+This is either bread or cookie dough that encases the colored eggs.
+In Calabria, they make cuzzupe, a cross between bread and cake decorated with Easter eggs and then topped with a sweet glaze.

-This is a basic sweet Italian Easter bread recipe.
-The texture of this bread is, soft and fluffy, similar to challah bread.
-Since my Nonna made her bread with anise, I like to make mine the same way.
+This is a basic, sweet Italian Easter bread recipe.
+The texture of this bread is soft and fluffy, similar to challah bread.
+Since my Nonna made her bread with anise, I like to flavor mine the same way.

-It is much easier to make than it looks and the ingredients are simple pantry staples.
+My Sicilian Easter bread recipe is much easier to make than it looks, and the ingredients are simple pantry staples.
 Although the bread takes a while to make, most of the time is hands-off, just waiting for it to rise.
-Let me show you how easy this is.
+Let me show you how easy this is to make.

 Ingredients